Mon 6 Apr 2020

 Dan Baker - A Song a Day during Self-Isolation

 Dan Baker (of Petites Annonces) has been recording a 'song-a-day' from his home studio to entertain us whilst in lockdown.
 When not shut at home, he is the violinist from gypsy-swing/French chanson band Petites Annonces, whom have toured with Artsreach several times in years gone by.
 His song-a-day project covers a comprehensive range of genres and is always delightful with that gypsy-swing toe tapping feel!
 All songs are available to view on his Youtube channel, with more added each day.

-NT Live at Home - This House: until 4 June
+NT Live at Home - A Midsummer Night's Dream: until 2 July

 Award-winning folk duo Ninebarrow have toured three times with Artsreach, and been involved in various projects too.

 Now Jon and Jay are hosting live online concerts so you can enjoy their music.
 They're going to be treating these like a normal gig - so there'll even be an interval where you can stretch your legs and top up your glass!

 Pentabus entertained us during lockdown by releasing a new recording of one of their shows every Friday at 2pm.
 All of these recordings plus their selection of podcasts are available to stream online from their website.

 Shakespeare's Globe to Dorset have released their final past recording for you to enjoy at home - A Midsummer Night's Dream.
 Shakespeare put some of his most dazzling dramatic poetry at the service of this teasing, glittering, hilarious and amazingly inventive play, whose seriousness is only fleetingly glimpsed beneath its dreamlike surface.